 Note that generally speaking, gift duty is payable only when the value of the total amount of gifts made in a year exceeds \$27,000.
-The Commissioner has published two booklets, Gift duty IR 194 (April 2002), explaining the general features of gift duty, and Gift duty - A guide for practitioners IR 195 (May 1999) which covers some issues in more detail.
-These are available from Inland Revenue offices or through the website at www.ird.govt.nz.
+The Commissioner has published two booklets, Gift duty (IR 194) (April 2002), explaining the general features of gift duty, and Gift duty - a guide for practitioners (IR 195) (May 1999) which covers some issues in more detail.
+These are available from Inland Revenue's website www.ird.govt.nz or by phoning INFOexpress on 0800 257 773.
 The Commissioner has also published items on various aspects of gift duty in the Tax Information Bulletins.